October 28th, 2020 Last Updated on: December 16th, 2021

 August 3, 1990 (Observed every November)

-This is a relatively new holiday providing a platform for Native Americans to share aspects of their culture with others.
+This is a relatively new holiday providing a national platform for Native Americans to share aspects of their culture with others.
 It also offers the opportunity to express their concerns and proposals.
+Now, every November, we get to collectively look back on Native American history and pay tribute to the accomplishments of indigenous peoples and American Indian nations that have stood the test of time.

 October 12, 1992 (Observed on the 2nd Monday of every October)

-This is a relatively new holiday celebrating and honoring Native Americans, as well as their history and culture.
+This is a relatively new holiday celebrating and honoring Native Americans, as well as their history and culture in the United States.
 It has increasingly been replacing Columbus Day in cities and states throughout the United States.
+It's an important acknowledgment of Native Americans still living in the United States and the land their ancestors once inhabited.

 Wounded Knee Massacre